thesourabh/ck2-family-tree-generator/README.md

 # CK2 Family Tree Generator

 This script parses a *.ck2 save file and generates a family tree.
+Resultant family tree is stored in HTML.

-Result is stored in HTML, but can be modified into anything.
+The script also lists the primary title held by a person, down to Baron/Baroness.

 Savefile needs to be stored in the same directory.

-Still under construction.
+It's not ready yet, but basic functionality is implemented and it can be used.